God Is on the Move: Changing the Landscape of Sign Language Bible Translation

 Groundbreaking for the global Deaf community, Chameleon is digital, changeable and protects the translator’s identity.
 Since the invention of sign language, people have been signing to one another in the Deaf community.
 Unfortunately, in the work of sign language Bible translation, the person presenting the sign language is automatically associated with the Scripture they are depicting.
 Using an avatar removes connection to the individual and instead highlights the message.
 This removes the risk that a signer’s lifestyle, choices or beliefs could ever compromise, and therefore devalue, the Bible’s message.
 No human is visibly attached to the Scripture verse.

 Chameleon’s avatar technology also transcends race and culture.
-As a white man, if I sign the book of Mark, for example, and present it to another culture, I don’t want that culture to assume the Scripture is merely the “white man’s beliefs.”
+For instance, if a Caucasian man signed the Gospel of Mark, people could assume the Scripture is merely the “white man’s beliefs.”
 Chameleon’s avatar technology removes that notion, allowing the viewer to convert the avatar to one presenting as from their own culture and nationality — making the translator’s appearance anonymous but identifiable.

 Using an avatar also protects the translator from incrimination.
 Some Christians live in places hostile to the gospel.
 Filming someone in one of these countries while they are signing the Bible can be dangerous.
 The avatar allows sign language to be presented in countries unfriendly to the Bible while protecting the person responsible for the translation.
 A win for the Deaf community, Chameleon has taken Bible translation to the next level.